channabasavareddy/Key-Logger/README.md

 ### Installation
 1. Clone the repository:
    git clone https://github.com/channabasavareddy/Key-Logger.git
-   cd keylogger-python
+2. cd keylogger-python
-Keylogger using Python is an educational project developed to simulate the behavior of keystroke logging tools for the purpose of cybersecurity training and malware behavior analysis.
+3. Run : keylogger.py

 ⚠️ This project is for educational purposes only.
 It must not be used for unauthorized data collection or surveillance.
+Always test responsibly in isolated environments.